Print This Page

 NOW THE DO’S:

-Remove unwanted vegetation wisely.
-Scrape away any existing weeds and grass and toss that material into the compost pile or replant the sod elsewhere.
+Clay soils, sandy soils and all soils in between are prepared the same way.
+First, scrape away any existing weeds and grass and toss that material into the compost pile or replant the sod elsewhere.
 Always remove the grass before any tilling is done.
 Tilling first drives the reproductive part of the grasses and broadleafs down in the ground to be a weed problem forever.
-Organic herbicides can be used in the summer, but physical removal is still better.
+Organic herbicides (not the toxic stuff like Roundup) can be used in the summer, but physical removal is still better.

 Moisten beds before planting.
-Planting beds should be moistened after being prepared and before the planting begins.
-They should be moist but not sopping wet.
+Planting beds should be moistened after being prepared and before the planting begins - moist but not sopping wet.
 Do not plant in dry soil because the young roots will dehydrate quickly as they try to grow.
-The roots of any transplants should be sopping wet and thoroughly hydrated.
+Roots of transplants should be sopping wet and thoroughly hydrated by soaking in water with Garrett Juice added.

 Plant high.
-Make sure the trunk flares are uncovered by removing excess soil.
-Set the plants high with the top of the rootballs slightly higher than the surrounding soil and the trunk flare dramatically high and visible.
+Make sure plant flares are uncovered by removing excess soil.
+Set the plants high with the top of the rootballs slightly higher than the surrounding soil with flares dramatically high and visible.
 This is especially critical on woody plants.
-Setting the plant too low can cause poor growth or drowning.
+Setting plants too low can cause poor growth or drowning.

-Mulch beds after planting.
-Add 2 - 3” of organic mulch after planting.
-Use shredded native tree trimmings for trees, shrubs and ground cover, and a thinner layer of compost for annuals and perennials.
+Mulch beds after planting with 2 - 3” of organic mulch after planting.
+Use shredded native tree trimmings for large plants and a thinner layer of compost for annuals and perennials.
 Never pile mulch onto the stems of plants.

-The short hand explanation - just add plenty of compost, rock minerals and molasses into the native soil and mulch all bare soil after planting plants with thoroughly hydrated roots.
+In short - just add plenty of compost, rock minerals and sugars like molasses and cornmeal into the native soil and mulch all bare soil after planting.

 Azalea bed prep.
 Mix 50% shredded hardwood bark, cedar or shredded coconut fiber with 50% finished compost.
 Add a 5 gallon bucket of lava sand and a 1 gallon bucket of greensand per cubic yard of mix.
 Thoroughly moisten the mixture prior to placing it in the bed - very important.
 Excavate 3” and place 15” of the above mix onto the beds.
 The entire mixture can be put above ground if it doesn’t block drainage.
 If it needs to be lowered, remove as little of the existing soil as possible.
 The top of the bed should be flat and the sides sloped at a 45 degree angle.